farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 The scope of the optimisation problem therefore covers several situations.
 The set of monitored states is noted $$\mathcal{S}$$, it contains one preventive state and  multiple curative states.
+The preventive state is noted $$s_0$$.

 ### Monitored elements description

 We want to ensure that flows on the monitored elements of the network respects the given maximum admissible flows.

-In case the security analysis reports some overloads in preventive or after contingency, the remedial actions optimisation is called to find the cheaper solution for solving the congestions.
+In case the security analysis reports some overloads in the preventive state or after contingency, the remedial actions optimisation is called to find the cheaper solution for solving the congestions.

 Let's note $$\widehat{F_{i,s}}$$ the estimated flow for a network element $$i$$, monitored in state $$s$$.